St. Aloysius' College, Galle: History

 St. Aloysius' College is situated on Mount Calvary, neighbouring St. Mary's Cathedral on one side and Sacred Heart Convent on the other.
-The college was established in 1895 by Belgian Jesuit fathers and was named after the Jesuit Saint, Saint Aloysius Gonzaga.
+The college was established in 1895 by Belgian Jesuit fathers and was named after the Jesuit saint, Saint Aloysius Gonzaga.
 St. Aloysius' College, Galle, is one of many schools named St Aloysius' College.

-Until the Sri Lankan government passed legislation for the nationalisation of schools in the island (with an exception of only a few schools), St. Aloysius' College was run by Jesuit Fathers and the medium of instruction was English.
-The first Buddhist principal was appointed in the year 1971 and subsequently the medium of instruction was changed to Sinhala.
+Until the Sri Lankan government passed legislation for the nationalisation of schools in the island (with an exception of only a few schools), St. Aloysius' College was run by Jesuit Fathers, and the medium of instruction was English.
+The first Buddhist principal was appointed in 1971, and subsequently the medium of instruction was changed to Sinhala.

 College today

-The college provides education to 5000 students from grade 1 to grade 13.
-The students of the school fall into diverse religious groups where over 90 percent of students are Buddhists and the others are Christian (or Catholic) and Muslim.
+The college provides education to 5000 students from grade 1 to G.C.E.
+A/L. The students of the school fall into diverse religious groups where over 90 percent of students are Buddhists and the others are Christian (or Catholic) and Muslim.